-Neuhaus Education Center is a non-profit educational foundation dedicated to the prevention of reading failure.
+Neuhaus Education Center is a 501(c)(3) non-profit educational foundation dedicated to promoting reading success.
 Neuhaus provides research-based training and support to educators, supplies information and resources to families, and offers direct services to adult learners.
 Its staff includes licensed dyslexia therapists, authors of research papers in peer-reviewed journals and textbook chapters on effective reading instruction, and board members of international organizations that promote scientifically-based reading instruction.
 Its services are offered in a variety of ways, including mentoring, individual instruction, online programming, and on-site courses.

-Neuhaus will be the premier source for solutions, support, and successful reading instruction for every educator.
+Neuhaus Education Center will be the premier source for solutions, support, and successful reading instruction for every educator.

 How do we accomplish this mission?

 - We equip teachers with the latest research-based strategies and materials to teach reading, writing, and spelling to all students, including those with dyslexia.

 - We help parents with referrals for students who need intensive, individualized reading instruction, provide phone consultations at no cost, hold parent seminars and information sessions.

 - We provide classes to help adults with basic language skills.

 At least one in five individuals experiences difficulty in learning to read.